cjdoris/ShadeYourData.jl/README.md

 1. A cheap clone of [datashader.org](https://datashader.org) for Julia.
 2. Interactive plotting of millions of data points.

+## Getting started

+Install like so: `] add https://github.com/cjdoris/ShadeYourData.jl`.

+See the example below, or read the docstring for `datashade!`.

 ## Example

 In this example, we plot all 2.6M UK postcodes from [this dataset](https://www.doogal.co.uk/PostcodeDownloads.php).